open-policy-agent/opa/docs/content/policy-performance.md

 As seen from the above table, all results are displayed.
 The profile results are sorted on the default sort criteria.

-To evaluation the policy multiple times, and aggregate the profiling data over those runs, pass `--count=NUMBER`:
+To evaluate the policy multiple times, and aggregate the profiling data over those runs, pass `--count=NUMBER`:

 ```bash